sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for finding out, from the known sum, first term and common difference (of a given series in arithmetical progression), the first term and the common difference (of a series), the optionally chosen sum (whereof) is twice, three times, half, one-third, or some such (multiple or fraction of the known sum of the given series) :-

-[29](# "See note under 84, Chap.
-II.").
+29[^200].
 Put down in two places (for facility of working) the chosen sum as divided by the known sum.
 This (quotient), when multiplied by the (known) common difference, gives the (required) common difference - and that (same quotient), when multiplied by the (known) first term, gives the (required) first term - of (the series of which) the sum is either a multiple or a fraction (of the known sum of the given series).

+[^200]: "See note under 84, Chap.
+II."

 *Examples in illustration thereof.*